yonggqiii/it5100a-notes/src/typeclasses/sections/exercises.md

 ghci> average XS L
 S
 ```
 However, take note that your functions must _not_ only work on the `Size` type.
 Some of these functions can be implemented with the typeclass methods that `Size` derives.
-You should implement your solution based on these functions so that your function can be as general as possible.
+You should implement your solution based on these methods so that your function can be as general as possible.
 In particular, we should be able to define a new type which derives these typeclasses, and all your functions should still work on them as we should expect.
 An example is as follows:
 ```haskell
 ghci> :{
 ghci| data Electromagnet = Radio | Micro | IR | Visible | UV | X | Gamma